KnipTang/KnipTang-Engine/README.md

 Game Objects can be added to a scene.
 An endless amount of scenes can be easily created, loaded, and unloaded synchronically or asynchronically thanks to the Built-In SceneManager.

 It was a real journey trying to understand the complicated nature of what all of the main elements of a Game Engine entail.
+I improved my C++ knowledge significantly while programming this project.
+My resourcing skills developed greatly while trying to grasp and implement concepts like an AABB collision system that checks collision every fixed frame update without causing significant performance loss.

 # Goal